 - you are currently receiving one of the following benefits Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit, Pension Credit

 The form will tell you if the answers you give mean that you do not meet the eligibility criteria, and you will be unable to continue with the application.
 If you do meet the eligibility criteria, you must answer all questions and upload all evidence or you will be unable to submit the form.

 You will need to provide the following evidence with your form:

 - proof of current employment/self-employment (e.g. most recent payslip or letter from employer; most current tax return, evidence of self-employed work done prior to self-isolation e.g. invoices or payments received for work done)

 - bank statement for the account you want payment to be made into (this must be an account in your own name)

 It is your responsibility to provide the required evidence to support your claim when you apply.

-You must apply within 28 calendar days of your self-isolation period starting, or you will not be entitled to a payment.
+You must apply within 42 days (6 weeks) of your isolation period starting.
+If you do not apply within the time limit, you will not be entitled to a payment.
 Another person can complete the application form for you, but we can only make payment to the person who has been instructed to self-isolate by NHS Test and Trace.

 The Government has provided limited funding for a discretionary scheme for people who meet the first two eligibility criteria and are on a low income, but do not receive one of the qualifying benefits so are not entitled under the main scheme.
 In Bexley, it has been decided that this support will be made available to residents on a low income.